matyunya/svelte-waypoint/README.md

 # svelte-waypoint
-Lazyload images or anything component for Svelte as simple as
+Lazyload images or anything in Svelte and Sapper.

 ### Install